-Maybe you’ve been thinking about leaving your current job for a while, maybe your boss or a colleague has annoyed you and convinced you it’s time to pack it in, or maybe your current job is displaying many of our 9 Signs It’s Time To Kiss Your Job Goodbye.
-Alternatively (and this is our favourite variation) you got an offer through Techloop which you never would have dreamed of otherwise.
+Maybe you’ve been thinking about leaving your current job for a while, maybe your boss or a colleague has annoyed you and convinced you it’s time to pack it in, or perhaps your current position is displaying many of our 9 Signs It’s Time To Kiss Your Job Goodbye.
+Alternatively (and this is our favorite example) you got an offer through Techloop which you would never have dreamed of otherwise.

-Regardless of your reasons (and often intense feelings) it’s worth leaving your job in a professional way without unnecessarily burning bridges.
-The world is small and you never know when you might run into your former boss or colleague again.
+Regardless of your reasons (and often intense feelings), it’s worth professionally leaving your job without unnecessarily burning bridges.
+The world is small, and you never know when you might run into your former boss or colleague again.
 So, how can you keep your head and leave with your dignity and professionalism intact?
 Here are our 5 top tips.

 Before informing your superiors of your sweet, secret departure, think about when would be the best moment to do so.
-There is no absolutely perfect time, but handing in your notice before an important deadline or in the middle of a project of which you are an important cog isn’t the best idea.
-Try to see your departure through the eyes of your boss and the whole company in general and, as far as possible, take their point of view into consideration.
+There is no perfect time, but handing in your notice before an important deadline or in the middle of a project of which you are an essential cog isn’t the best idea.
+Try to see your departure through the eyes of your boss and the whole company in general and, as far as possible, consider their point of view.

-The ideal scenario is to let your boss know sufficiently in advance that she or he has time to find a replacement for you (which is no small task in IT), or at least divide your tasks up between your colleagues.
-It is of course important to consider the possibility that your boss will be so wounded by your leaving that they flog you to death in your final couple of months at work.
+The ideal scenario is to let your boss know sufficiently in advance that she or he has time to find a replacement for you (which is no small task in IT), or at least divide your responsibilities up between your colleagues.
+It is, of course, essential to consider the possibility that your boss will be so wounded by your leaving that they flog you to death in your final couple of months at work.

-Once you’ve thought everything through and the right time comes, sit down with your boss and tell them face to face about your plans to leave (at this point your colleagues still shouldn’t know that you’re leaving, that would come across as quite unprofessional) and afterwards send your formal resignation.
+Once you’ve thought everything through and the right time comes, sit down with your boss and tell them face to face about your plans to leave (at this point your colleagues still shouldn’t know that you’re moving on, that would come across as quite unprofessional) and afterward send your formal resignation.

-Of course, if the reason for your departure is some kind of serious problem in the workplace, it’s definitely worthwhile informing HR who may be able to address it in the future.
+Of course, if the reason for your departure is some severe problem in the workplace, it’s worthwhile informing HR who may be able to address it in the future.
 But getting emotional or confrontational won’t help in any way.

-The likelihood that you’ll meet some of your co-workers again later in your career is extremely high.
-This is why professionalism during your departure is absolutely crucial.
-Apart from the fact that you might work with someone from your old company in the future, it’s worth staying in touch for references or when looking for clients.
-Another reason not to tell anyone to take a running jump (even if you really want to).
+The likelihood that you’ll meet some of your co-workers again later in your career is exceptionally high.
+That’s why professionalism during your departure is crucial.
+Apart from the fact that you might work with someone from your old company in the future, it’s worth staying in touch for references or when looking for clients — another reason not to tell anyone to take a running jump (even if you want to).

 To change jobs in the most professional manner possible, you should also let your colleagues (and maybe your clients) know that you’re leaving.
 If you can’t do it face to face, at least send them an e-mail.
-These conversations aren’t exactly pleasant but they are important for maintaining good working relationships and for a classy exit.
+These conversations aren’t exactly pleasant, but they are essential for maintaining good working relationships and for a classy exit.